Ykai-f/wiki_yuekai_fr_BMCU/BMCU/bmcu_branches.md

 - **BMCU-A** : Version with 130 motors and Photoelectric sensors.
 - **BMCU-B** : Version with 370 motors and Photoelectric sensors.
 - **BMCU-C** : Version with 370 motors and Hall sensors.
+- **BMCU-D** ：BMCU-A integrated with B1 rewind unit.
+(Updated 25/05/2025)

+✅ The Mainboard can be used universally across all versions.
-Where all versions can use the same motherboard, the **BMCU-C** requires a newer sub-board that uses Hall sensors
+⚠️ The **BMCU-C** requires a new sub-board with Hall sensor.
+⚠️ The **BMCU-D** will use the old sub-board (with two photoelectric sensors) and the B1 rewind unit motherboard.

 # Current branches of BMCUs